 It is very important that you talk to your doctor before taking any supplement if you have liver disease, including the following:

-- Vitamin -- One study found some preliminary evidence that vitamin E, an antioxidant, may help some people with NASH.
+- Vitamin E -- Preliminary evidence suggests that vitamin E, an antioxidant, may help some people with NASH.
 In the study, people with NASH received either 800 IU of a specific kind of vitamin E, the diabetes drug pioglitazone (Actos), or placebo.
 Of the people who took vitamin E, 43% showed improvement in all features of NASH except cirrhosis.
-More study is needed.
+More research is needed.
 You should not take vitamin E for NASH without your doctor's supervision.

-- S-adenosylmethionine (SAMe, 1,200 - 1,600 mg per day) -- SAMe, a naturally occurring antioxidant that is involved in many chemical processes in the body, is best known for its antidepressant effects.
+- S-adenosylmethionine (SAMe, 1,200 to 1,600 mg per day) -- SAMe, a naturally-occurring antioxidant that is involved in many chemical processes in the body, is best known for its antidepressant effects.
 But it is also involved in the processes of the liver.
 People with liver disease have low levels of SAMe, and this may in turn lead to low levels of glutathione, a substance that helps the liver rid the body of toxins.
-Several studies seem to show that taking SAMe may reduce symptoms of liver disease and normalize bilirubin and liver enzyme levels.
+Several studies show that taking SAMe may reduce symptoms of liver disease and normalize bilirubin and liver enzyme levels.
 However, most of the studies have been small and some have used intravenous (IV) SAMe.
 More studies are needed to determine what benefits SAMe might provide.
-SAMe interacts with a number of medications, including prescription antidepressants, so be sure to ask your doctor before taking SAMe.
+SAMe interacts with a number of medications, including prescription antidepressants.
+So ask your doctor before taking SAMe.

 - Licorice root (Glycyrrhiza glabra) -- Licorice root has been used in both Eastern and Western medicine to treat a variety of illnesses, including liver disease.
 Some preliminary data from Japanese researchers suggests that taking glycyrrhizin (an active component of licorice root) along with cysteine and glycerine might help reduce the risk of cirrhosis if you have hepatitis C. However, the formula was delivered intravenously (IV).
 It is not known whether taking these substances by mouth would have any effect.
 More studies are needed.
-People with high blood pressure or those who take steroids, digoxin (Lanoxin), diuretics (water pills), or blood thinners such as warfarin (Coumadin) should not take licorice.
-Pregnant women should avoid licorice.
+People with high blood pressure or those who take steroids, hormonal medications, digoxin (Lanoxin), diuretics (water pills), or blood thinners such as warfarin (Coumadin) should not take licorice.
+Pregnant women and people with a history of hormone-related cancer should avoid licorice.
+Men with a history of libido problems or erectile dysfunction should use caution when taking licorice.
+Speak with your doctor.

-- Milk thistle (Silybum marianum, standardized to 70 - 80% silymarin) -- Milk thistle has been used since Greco-Roman times to treat liver problems.
+- Milk thistle (Silybum marianum, standardized to 70 to 80% silymarin) -- Milk thistle contains components that may have estrogen-like effects in the body.
+So people with a history of hormone-sensitive conditions should use milk thistle with caution.
+People with ragweed allergies may be more likely than others to be allergic to milk thistle.
+The herb has been used since Greco-Roman times to treat liver problems.
 Several scientific studies lend support to this traditional use.
 They suggest that a substance in milk thistle (silymarin) can protect the liver from damage caused by viruses, toxins, alcohol, and certain drugs such as acetaminophen (Tylenol).
 However, the evidence is stronger for some conditions than others:

 - Studies are mixed as to whether milk thistle improves liver function tests or the death rate for people with alcohol-induced cirrhosis.